GLOSSARY OF TERMS

 Ivanka Trump's husband.

-Donald Trump made Kushner a senior adviser when Trump became president.
+After becoming president, Donald Trump appointed Kushner to be a senior adviser to the Trump administration.

 Campaign manager for Donald Trump from from March 2016 until August 2016.
 He left the campaign due to his connections with Russia.Referenced by...